BETALAB-team/NEST-UBEM-processing-tools/README.md

 # NEST PNRR task 8 4 7 repository

-This repository is a set of QGIS functions to process national GIS datasets to create the input file for an EUReCA UBEM
+This repository is a set of QGIS functions to process national GIS dataset to create the input file for a UBEM

 Steps to run the processor: